Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: Time derivative of . Proof of Theorem

-Now we can easily finalize the proof of Theorem \ref{t4}.
-Again, we consider only a most cumbersome case (c) with $b$ being just Lipschitz continuous.
+Now we can finalize the proof of Theorem~\ref{t5}.
+Again, we consider only the most cumbersome Case \textbf{C} with $b$ being Lipschitz continuous.

-By representation (\ref{46}), the first two statements of the theorem follow from the given above statements about time-wise derivatives of $p_t^0(x,y)$ and $\Psi_t(x,y)$; the proofs here are completely analogous to those of Lemma \ref{deriv_irr}, and therefore are omitted.
+By representation (\ref{46}), the first two statements of the theorem follow from the statements given above on time derivatives of $p_t^0(x,y)$ and $\Psi_t(x,y)$; the proofs are completely analogous to those of Lemma \ref{deriv_irr}, and therefore are omitted.
 To prove statement 3, note that the set $\Upsilon$ constructed in Lemma \ref{deriv_irr} is such that for every fixed $t>0$ the set $\{y: (t,y)\in \Upsilon\}$ has zero Lebesgue measure.
-Together with the bounds for $\prt_tp_t(x,y)$ from statement 2, this makes it possible to use the dominated convergence theorem and prove that, for given $t>0$ and $f\in C_\infty(\Re^d)$,
+Together with the bounds for $\prt_tp_t(x,y)$ from statement 2, this makes it possible to use the dominated convergence theorem and prove that for given $t>0$ and $f\in C_\infty(\Re^d)$

 uniformly in $x\in \Re^d$, which gives statement 3.